Planeman/5271-Exercises/hw1/sploit6/readme6.txt

 =================================
 This sploit could most simply be prevented by a proper use of the strncat function to avoid the buffer overflow.
 For the checkout clause of copyFile this is specifically on line 189.
 Here, strcat() should be changed to strncat(), which will only copy "n" bytes (of course the terminating character must be taken into account).
+Hard links to "chown" should also probably be put in, in order to avoid setting env PATH to be "".

 Then the question becomes what to do when some input becomes truncated, do you explcitly check if the input string is too long for the